Sevendust – Seasons 21st Anniversary Tour (w/ 10 Years, Return to Dust, Horizon Theory) – 9/15/24 at Empire Live, Albany, NY

 Although I’ve been a fan of veteran Atlanta alt metal outfit Sevendust since 1999’s Home, the first time I actually caught the band live was 18 years ago, on January 29, 2006, at the iconic and unforgettable Northern Lights in Clifton Park, along with Nonpoint.
 I have seen them several times since, and they never disappoint.

-At that 2006 show, Sevendust’s 2003 album Seasons had already been out for nearly three years, and the only songs I can recall them playing from that album was “Enemy” and “Face to Face.”
-So, I’m guessing I wasn’t the only 518 area fan who was recently excited to hear the band perform the entire Seasons album this time, front to back, 21 years later, amid their Seasons 21st Anniversary Tour, which stopped here at Empire Live on September 15 for a SOLD OUT gig.
+At that 2006 show, Sevendust’s 2003 album Seasons had already been out for nearly three years, and the only songs I can recall them playing from it were “Enemy” and “Face to Face.”
+So, I’m guessing I wasn’t the only 518 area fan recently who was excited to hear the band perform the entire Seasons album this time, front to back, 21 years later, amid their Seasons 21st Anniversary Tour, which stopped here at Empire Live on September 15 for a SOLD OUT gig.

 But first came the openers.
 Sevendust has a history of taking bands they like on tour; 10 Years and Sevendust, for example, have played many shows together in the past, so it was no surprise to see them supporting Sevendust again.
 Another of the openers selected for this tour was Michigan-based metal band Horizon Theory, who started the show off with a bang.